What is an Intense Pulsed Light (IPL) PhotoFacial?

 How Soon Will I See Results?

-Final results are dependent on the patient and their commitment to the regimen recommended by Dr. Buckley.
+Final results are dependent on the patient and their commitment to the regimen recommended by Dr. Buckley in Milford MD Cosmetic Dermatology.
 For the best results, patients generally undergo a series 3-4 IPL treatments.
 Treatments are administered approximately every 3-4 weeks.

 After one or two treatments, your skin will have a more even tone and a smoother look and feel, sunspots will start to fade and pores will become less apparent.
 Fine lines and wrinkles may soften over time.
 Patient with acne rosacea will see a reduction in facial redness after each treatment.
 All improvements continue with each treatment.